raduSa/LetsGoGambling/README.md

 So for an accurate result will need to do 115377 simulations (we used epsilon = 0.01 and p = 0.95).

 ## Monte Carlo

+Use are using Monte Carlo to compute the next amount of money we should bet when we will play on the next hand.

+The computation runs a certian amount of simulations by playing a hand using the "basic strategy" and using the outcomes (Win, Lose, Tie, Balckjack) to compute the equivalent expected value and variation of that hand.

 ## Bet sizing